Media Production and Journalism

 Careers

-Where will Journalism and Electronic Media take me?
+Where will Media Production and Journalism take me?

 Students enter the workplace armed with practical skills and experience to hit the ground running.
 Even as technology and methods of communication evolve, as they inevitably will in today’s constantly changing world, the lifelong skills you’ll learn in this program will enable you to remain competitive in the field.